 To make a sexual abuse claim against a church because of its mishandling of sexual abuse claims under a protocol, first contact the police and get a report.

 Then, Gerard Malouf & Partners will take it from there.
 We will help prepare all the documents required to make a sex abuse claim against Anglican family assistance program.
 This includes giving a concise summary of the abuse and the dates it occurred.

 We will also help you prepare reports of psychological or physical harm from experiencing sexual abuse as a child will be to your advantage.
 This could be provided by police or medical and counselling reports.

 After all of the documents have been accounted for, we will submit them to the institution.
 The decision on your case should be made in six to 12 months.
 However, sometimes it can take longer depending on how complicated your case is, the NSW Government explains.

 We know this is an emotionally tolling process, but Gerard Malouf & Partners has a very compassionate yet professional team of sexual assault compensation lawyers that will walk you through it every step of the way.
+Your sex abuse claim against the catholic family assistance program is important to us; therefore, we will do our best to make this process as simple as possible.
 Also, please be assured that we never publish case studies that involve sexual assault to protect your privacy.
 Contact us today to make sure these crimes are no longer ignored.